Standard Ideal vs Super Ideal Cut Diamonds

-I suppose that the best place to start is by addressing the difference between AGS Ideal-0 cut and GIA Excellent cut round brilliant cut diamonds, because the grading platforms of the two gemological laboratories are pretty much identical for diamond carat weight, color, and clarity, but are dramatically different as far as diamond cut grade is concerned.
+I suppose that the best place to start is by addressing the difference between AGS Ideal-0 and GIA Excellent cut round brilliant cut diamonds.
+As a matter of fact, the grading standards of the two gemological laboratories are comparable for the following characteristics:

 AGS ASET, Angular Spectrum Evaluation Technology:

 To begin with, the Light Performance grading platform of the AGS Laboratory does not account for optical precision.
 However, it does provide insight into how evenly a diamond may be reflecting light.
 Plus, it lets us know where in the hemisphere the light is gathering from.

 As a matter of fact, the different colors of an ASET Scope image represent different intensities and contrast.
 In that case, Angular Spectrum Evaluation Tool (ASET) provides savvy diamond buyers with a clear advantage.

 However, the ASET map on the diamond grading report is a compilation of data obtained at multiple stopping points during the scan process.
 As such, the map on the diamond quality document (DQD) does not provide insight into light leakage or return.

 Although that may be true, a high-resolution photograph of the diamond as seen through an ASET Scope can be used to determine the degree of light return or leakage.
 That is one of the reasons why Brian Gavin Diamonds provides an ASET Scope image independent of the one provided on the AGS Diamond Quality Document.

 In addition, additional insight may be provided via Advanced ASET.
 Under those circumstances, the lab report will feature multiple ASET maps that show the results from the vantage point of 30 and 40-degrees.